SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Considerations.md

 ---

 # Grantmaking Considerations
-Note: Nonprofit Cloud is now known as Agentforce Nonprofit.
-It is the same product.

 ## Grantmaking vs. Managing Grants as a Grant Seeker

-Organizations can be both grantmakers and grant seekers, but Agentforce Nonprofit Grantmaking is specifically geared towards organizational funders who make charitable grants (and/or PRI loans) to nonprofits.
+Organizations can be both grantmakers and grant seekers, but Nonprofit Cloud Grantmaking is specifically geared towards organizational funders who make charitable grants (and/or PRI loans) to nonprofits.
 * Grantmaking: Organizations that implement grant programs and provide funding to individuals/organizations.
-  * AFNP Grantmaking provides additional functionality that supports the various stages of grantmaking activities from inquiry through disbursement and reporting.
+  * NPC Grantmaking provides additional functionality that supports the various stages of grantmaking activities from inquiry through disbursement and reporting.
 * Grant seeking: Organizations/individuals looking to apply and receive funds to support their work.
-  * AFNP Fundraising features support grant seeking activities and can be customized to align with the specific needs of how an organization tracks institutional donations and monitoring outcomes of program delivery.
+  * NPC Fundraising features support grant seeking activities and can be customized to align with the specific needs of how an organization tracks institutional donations and monitoring outcomes of program delivery.

-## Differences Between Agentforce Nonprofit for Grantmaking and Agentforce Nonprofit
+## Differences Between Nonprofit Cloud for Grantmaking and Nonprofit Cloud